icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/how-to.md

 title: How to add IceRPC to an existing C# project?
 ---

-IceRPC for C# is distributed as [NuGet packages][packages].
-To add IceRPC to an existing C# project, just add one or more NuGet packages to this project.
+IceRPC for C# is distributed as [NuGet][nuget] packages.
+To add IceRPC to an existing C# project, just add one or more IceRpc NuGet packages to this project.

+[Full list of IceRpc NuGet packages][full-list]

 You always need the base package, `IceRpc`: